fish-shell/fish-shell/sphinx_doc_src/index.rst

 For a script, written in another language, just replace the interpreter ``/bin/bash`` with the language interpreter of that other language (for example ``/bin/python`` for a ``python`` script)

-This line is only needed when scripts are executed by another interpreter, so for fish internal commands, that are executed by fish the shebang line is not necessary.
+This line is only needed when scripts are executed without specifying the interpreter.
+For functions inside fish or when executing a script with ```fish /path/to/script`` they aren't required (but don't hurt either!).

 Manual Pages
 ------------